jsament23/emporio-penguins/README.md

-# emporio-penguins
+# Analyzing the Five Goal Free Ball Effect On Sales
-Analyzing the Five Goal Free Ball Effect On Sales Quantifying NHL Performance on Restaurant Revenue
+Quantifying NHL Performance on Restaurant Revenue

 **Technical Skills Used**